durandsinclair/addtwo/README.md

 * * *

 ### Set up Requirements file
-Let's list all the Python libraries we'll need in a file called `requirements.txt`.
-Usually you'll find libraries like `numpy` or `pandas` or `matplotlib`.
-But in this case, let's have the bare minimum.
-We'll install these libraries with code later on, but having them on a list makes it easier to do in any environment.
+Rather than typing things like `pip install numpy` and then `pip install pandas` until our fingers bleed, let's just list all the Python libraries we'll need in a file called `requirements.txt` and get the computer to install all of them.
+In this example requirements file, I'm only installing three libraries, but they're all good basic libraries to include.

 ```requirements.txt
 pylint